-At some point in your life, you have probably experienced uncomfortable bloating and constipation, both of which can be quite debilitating at times.
+If you're like most people, you have probably experienced uncomfortable bloating and constipation and found out for yourself just how debilitating they can be.
 Constipation is merely a symptom with an underlying issue.
-By approaching the root cause, it is very possible to relieve the constipation, even before it starts.
-When constipation happens, you can save a little time and money by utilizing natural remedies, many of which you probably have around the house.
+By approaching the root cause, it is possible to relieve constipation before it starts.
+When constipation happens, you can save time and money by utilizing natural remedies, many of which you probably have around the house.
 Before you run to the pharmacy, give these 10 natural remedies for constipation a try.

 It may seem simple, but keeping hydrated facilitates digestion and supports muscle function.
 When the body receives enough water, the digestive system can process nutrients and move wastes along smoothly.
 Bowel muscles are also more efficient and are able to keep things moving.
 The question is: how much water is enough?
 If you feel thirsty, that's one indication that you should probably take a sip.
 If you're feeling a little backed-up, try 8 to 16 ounces every two hours.
 Generally speaking, you should divide your body weight in half, take that number and drink the same amount of water (in ounces).
 If you weigh 150 pounds, then you should drink 75 ounces per day.
 You may need to alter this based on your activity level.

 I bet you probably expected this one.
 Prunes are high in fiber and sorbitol, a carbohydrate the body digests slowly.
 As the fiber and sorbitol move along the intestines, they collect water which softens fecal matter.
 Start with an 8 oz glass of prune juice or 2 or 3 prunes.
 Give them a little time to work before trying more.
 Too much fiber and sorbitol can cause gas, bloating, and diarrhea.